 M.I.D.T.A R.A.D R.T.S LIFE MEMBER OF ROYAL ACADEMY OF DANCE

 The Kirkham School of Dancing opened in March 1971 at St. Joseph’s Church Hall, Pickering.
-Angela opened the Kirkham Henry Performing Arts Centre together with Jennie Henry in 1989 and the Centre currently has 400 students with over 100 on the waiting list.
+Angela opened the Kirkham Henry Performing Arts Centre together with Jennie Henry in 1989 .

 Foundation (Bt, Tap & Theatre-craft)

 Joanne assisted in teaching and quickly realised she would like to make a career out of it.
 She studied for her Associate IDTA Teaching Examination under Miss Angela and passed with flying colours.
-Joanne teaches Ballet Tap and Theatre Craft at Malton.
-She has choreographed Malton Pantomime since 2003.
+Joanne teaches Ballet Tap and Theatre Craft from age 2 upwards.
+Jo is joint head of our lower school.
+She has choreographed Malton Pantomime since 2003 and Assists in the Dance for Parkinson's programme.

 Vocals & piano